I shared this idea for an alternative Christmas tree a few years ago but —with Christmas looming on the horizon — I thought I’d resurrect it!

 Finally, I piled each ledge with as many spangly, pretty things that would fit.

-You could paint the ledges a foresty green colour to look a little more like a real tree.
+You could switch it up and paint the ledges a foresty green colour to look a little more like a real tree.

 Or paint each ledge a different colour and have corresponding baubles; red baubles on a red ledge, blue on a blue ledge etc…